loathers/keeping-tabs/README.md

   * This will convert items in this tab into Asdon Martin fuel
 * `collection`
   * This will send any items with a matching keeping-tabs-collection directive in your notes to the relevant party
+* `coinmaster`
+  * This will trade any items in this tab with a coinmaster.
+First it will consider any directives specified in your notes (see Coinmaster Directives below).
+Then, if `best` is specified as an option, it will compute the most cost effective item

 ### Options